Elio-Rico/localforecastrep/README.md

 This repository contains the replication files for the paper "Do Local Forecasters Have Better Information?"
 (Benhima & Bolliger, 2025)

 ## 1. Replication process
-Below, we provide an overview of the folders, the inputs required, and the scripts.
-It is in chronological order to re-create the dataset from scratch.
-Note that many input data is confidential and we used a placeholder instead, such that the code can run through.
+Below, we provide information about the dependencies, the codes, the data, and the manuscript.

 ### 1.1 Dependencies

-#### R
+#### 1.1.1 R

 To install the `localforecastrep` package from GitHub using devtools, you must first ensure you have the `devtools` package installed and loaded.